linode/docs/docs/platform/api/linode-cli/index.md

         linode-cli lke kubeconfig-view $cluster_id

 Other actions are available.
-Use `linode-cli linodes --help` for a complete list.
+Use `linode-cli lke --help` for a complete list.

 ### NodeBalancers